House of Babenberg: Margraves of Austria

 In 962, the Bavarian count Leopold I (Liupo), possibly a descendant of the Luitpolding duke Arnulf of Bavaria, was first mentioned as a faithful follower of Emperor Otto I. He remained a loyal supporter of Otto's son and successor Otto II and in 976 appears as count of the Bavarian Eastern March, then a district not more than 60 miles in breadth on the eastern frontier of the duchy, which grew into the Margraviate of Austria.
 Leopold, who received the territory as a reward for his fidelity to Emperor Otto II during the uprising of Duke Henry II of Bavaria, extended its area down the Danube river into what is today Lower Austria at the expense of the retreating Magyars.

 Leopold was succeeded in 994 by his son Henry I, who continued his father's policy, was followed in 1018 by his brother Adalbert, whose marked loyalty to Emperor Henry II and his Salian successor Henry III was rewarded by many tokens of favour.
 Adalbert expanded the Austrian territory up to the present borders on the Leitha, March and Thaya rivers.
-He was succeeded in 1055 by his nephew, Ernest.
+He was succeeded in 1055 by his son, Ernest.

 Leopold II, margrave from 1075, quarrelled with Emperor Henry IV during the Investiture Controversy, when he supported the papal side of Bishop Altmann of Passau.
 Though Leopold had to cope with the invading troops of Duke Vratislaus II of Bohemia and was defeated at the 1082 Battle of Mailberg, the emperor was unable to oust him from his march or to prevent the succession of his son Leopold III in 1096.
 Between 1075 - 1095 the dynasty had its seat at Babenberg Castle of Gars am Kamp.

 Leopold III supported Henry V, the son of Emperor Henry IV, in his rising against his father, but was soon drawn over to the emperor's side.
 In 1106 he married the daughter of Henry IV, Agnes, widow of Duke Frederick I of Swabia.
 In 1125 he declined the royal crown in favour of Lothair of Supplinburg.
 His zeal in founding monasteries, such as Klosterneuburg Monastery, earned for him his surname "the Pious", and canonization by Pope Innocent VIII in 1485.
 He is regarded as the patron saint of Lower and Upper Austria.